 Frequently Asked Questions

-Q. Can they move from one place to another?
+Can Hydra move from one place to another?

 Although they cannot swim like your shrimps, sometimes you will notice them hover around your tank.
 That is when they want to take a position at a better location.

-With their tentacles and suction-pad like base, they can detach and somersault across a surface in your tank.
+With Hydra’s tentacles and suction-pad like base, they can detach and somersault across a surface in your tank.
 In this way, they can move up to 10 inches in a day.

 To move to a longer distance, hydras use their suction grip on the surface and take the help of the current.